MyNamesLex/Kyte-Bot/README.md

 ### !Unban {user} {reason} //not working

-Unban a user for given reason
+Unbans a user for given reason

 ### !Kick {user} {reason}